The Governor’s Highway Safety Association marked October as National Pedestrian Safety Month, even as pedestrian safety concerns loom in Atlanta.

 These concerns come even as the Governor’s Highway Safety Association launched a campaign to raise awareness about pedestrian safety in the month of October.
 According to the Governor’s Highway Safety Association, there was a drastic increase in pedestrian fatalities during a 10–year period between 2009 and 2018.

 The number of pedestrian deaths nationwide jumped from 4,109 deaths in 2009, to a total of 6,283 deaths in 2018.
 That was a staggering increase of 53%, and denotes the increasing risk pedestrians face on our roads.
 Also, according to the Governor’s Highway Safety Association, during the same period of time, there was a significant increase in the percentage of pedestrian deaths in the overall motor vehicle accident fatality toll in the United States.
 That rate jumped from 12% in 2009, to 17% in 2018.

 The fact is that our roads are now significantly more dangerous for pedestrians than they used to be.
 This glaring gap in the number of pedestrians on our roads and the safety measures that they can expect, is even more disturbing during the pandemic when there has been an increase in the number of people choosing to walk while maintaining distance from other people.
 Social distancing – friendly modes of transportation like bicycling and walking are going to become even more popular in the months ahead, as Georgians fight to avoid Covid-19 infections.
 State authorities must step up and do more to make all roads safer for Atlanta pedestrians.

-If you or a loved one have been injured in a pedestrian accident, talk to an Atlanta pedestrian accident attorney at the Katz Law Firm, and determine your legal options for a claim.
+If you or a loved one have been injured in a pedestrian accident, talk to an Atlanta pedestrian accident attorney at the Katz Personal Injury Lawyers, and determine your legal options for a claim.
 You may be eligible for compensation that includes damages for lost income, medical expenses and pain and suffering.